bguesman/docsify-test/docs/editor/blocks/celestial_body_block.md

 #### Emission Multiplier
 **C# member variable:** `float m_emissionMultiplier` \
 Multiplier on emissive color/texture.
-Often, emission textures will be too blown out if their actual physical light values are used.
-This is an artistic override to correct that.
+Somtimes, emission textures will be too blown out if their actual physical light values are used.
+Sometimes the reverse is true---the physical luminance of the celestial body disc won't be enough to trigger effects like bloom and lens flares.
+This is an artistic override to correct thes issues.

 #### Limb Darkening
 **C# member variable:** `float m_limbDarkening` \